 Section of the 2022 Amendment Act Description of change Clause of Bill Section 19(1) (section 19E(2)(a)(iv) of the GST Act) The reference to "the date of the supply" in section 19E(2)(a)(iv) is ambiguous and could refer to various dates.
 This reference would be replaced with "the date of the tax invoice, or where no invoice is issued, the time of supply".
-189(4) Sections 19(1) (section 19F of the GST Act) and 40 (section 75 of the GST Act) Section 19K(7)(a) provides that a supplier is not required to provide taxable supply information if the amount of consideration for the supply does not exceed \$200.
-However, there is no corresponding threshold for the purchaser not to have to hold this taxable supply information.
-The proposed amendments to both sections 19F and 75 would provide that a registered person who makes or receives a taxable supply of goods or services is not required to keep records of any taxable supply information for a supply if the consideration in money for the supply does not exceed \$200.
+187(4) Sections 19(1) (section 19F of the GST Act) and 40 (section 75 of the GST Act) Section 19K(7)(a) provides that a supplier is not required to provide taxable supply information if the amount of consideration for the supply does not exceed \$200.
+As a consequence of this, it may be difficult for the recipient of the supply to obtain the registration number of the supplier.
+The proposed amendments to both sections 19F and 75 would provide that a registered person is not required to keep a record of the GST registration number of the supplier if the amount of consideration for the supply is less than \$200.
 An additional amendment to section 19F would clarify that a registered person who receives goods or services only needs to keep records if they are acquiring the supply to make taxable supplies (that is, if receiving goods or services for private use or to make an exempt supply, no records must be kept).
-189(8) and 191 Section 19(1) (section 19G(2)(b) of the GST Act) The reference to "the date on which, or the period during which, the supply was received" in new section 19G(2)(b) is ambiguous and could refer to various dates.
+187(8) and 189 Section 19(1) (section 19G(2)(b) of the GST Act) The reference to "the date on which, or the period during which, the supply was received" in new section 19G(2)(b) is ambiguous and could refer to various dates.
 This reference would be replaced with "the date of the invoice, or where no invoice is issued, the time of supply".
-189(9) Section 19(1) (section 19G(2)(e) of the GST Act) The proposed amendment would repeal section 19G(2)(e), as "the time by which payment of the consideration for the supply is required" is not relevant.
-189(10) Section 19(1) (section 19H(1) and 19H(3) of the GST Act) The proposed amendment to section 19H(1) would clarify that a registered person who receives a supply of secondhand goods that is not a taxable supply only needs to keep records of those goods if they have claimed an input tax deduction in respect of them (and therefore intend to use them to make taxable supplies).
+187(9) Section 19(1) (section 19G(2)(e) of the GST Act) The proposed amendment would repeal section 19G(2)(e), as "the time by which payment of the consideration for the supply is required" is not relevant.
+187(10) Section 19(1) (section 19H(1) and 19H(3) of the GST Act) The proposed amendment to section 19H(1) would clarify that a registered person who receives a supply of secondhand goods that is not a taxable supply only needs to keep records of those goods if they have claimed an input tax deduction in respect of them (and therefore intend to use them to make taxable supplies).
 With the inclusion of the threshold amount in amended section 19H(1), section 19H(3) is no longer required.
-189(11) and (12)
+187(11) and (12)